SACHSTech/processing-cpt-lydia-whack-a-parker/README.md

 <font color="orange">

 Collect all 6 keys and escape… or get caught and lose.
 Prison Escape is a two-player minigame where you could play as the officer or the prisoner in the setting of a jail maze.
 As the prisoner, you must navigate and collect all 5 keys within the maze and escape through one of two doors to achieve victory.
 On the other hand, the prison guard must tag the prisoner before they escape.

+The prison suffered an earthquake recently.
+Some of the walls have fallen down.
+These walls will not block you; you can run over the.
+These are the darker walls.

-Sounds easy, but the guard broke his leg so he walks super slow.
-Luckily, the prisoner has been spending his cell days getting built so he can run a bit lot faster than the guard.
+Also, a wall fell on the guard so he broke his leg and he walks super slow.
+Luckily, the prisoner has been spending his cell days getting built so he can run a lot faster than the guard.

 <font color="sky blue">